FrenkieWang/Students_Assignments_Table/ReadMe.md

     [Format]  **`Assignment (count+1)`**

-    For example, if there is Assignment 1, Assignment 2, ...
-Assignment 5 in the table before,
+    For example, if there is `Assignment 1, Assignment 2, ...
+Assignment 5` in the table before,

-    the title name of new inserted Column should be "Assignment 6"!
+    the title name of new inserted Column should be `Assignment 6`!

 6. Create a button to save all information of the current Table.